Webbed Neck Celebrities With Turner Syndrome

 Advocate for Research and Support

 Supporting research efforts focused on understanding and treating Turner Syndrome is crucial for improving outcomes for affected individuals.
-Additionally, advocating for increased access to medical care, educational resources, and support services can help ensure that individuals with Turner Syndrome receive the care and support they need to thrive.
+Additionally, advocating for increased access to medical care, educational resources, and support services can help make sure individuals with Turner Syndrome receive the care and support they need to thrive.

 FAQ